TeeOhh/Norms-Reasoner/README.md

 * path: the full directory path of the csv-in-file

 ### Available Data Sources
-The spindle containing '''moral norms''' is MoralNormsMt which encompasses PositiveMoralNormsMt and NegativeMoralNormsMt
+The spindle containing **moral norms** is MoralNormsMt which encompasses PositiveMoralNormsMt and NegativeMoralNormsMt

-There are two logical '''training environments''' that were encoded from training datasets
+There are two logical **training environments** that were encoded from training datasets
 * Normal-MCTAgentMt: contains norm frames and evidence from the normal world
 * Adversarial-MCTAgentMt: contains norm frames and evidence from the Inverted World

-There are three CSVs containing '''testing data'''
+There are three CSVs containing **testing data**
 * Normal-TestingData.csv
 * Adversarial-TestingData.csv
 * Small-test.csv (i.e., a small sample of the testing datasets)